djhardrich/schwung-chroot-linux/README.md

 ### Audio Only (PipeWire module)

-1. Load **PipeWire** as a sound generator in a Move Everything shadow chain slot
+1. Load **PipeWire** as a sound generator in a Schwung shadow chain slot
 2. PipeWire starts automatically in the chroot
 3. SSH into Move and enter the chroot: